 Essential oils have been used for years in many cultures to treat numerous conditions, from reducing stress to healing wounds to clearing sinuses.
 There are at least

 One of the newer applications for essential oils is in helping the appearance of cellulite.
 Cellulite is an area of skin, most commonly on the hips, thighs, buttocks, and stomach, that appears lumpy and dimpled due to bulges of fat accumulating under the skin.

 However, cellulite doesn’t only affect those who are overweight.
 According to the Mayo Clinic, genetics likely play the biggest role in determining whether or not you will have cellulite.

 While cellulite on its own it is not a serious medical condition, the appearance can be distressing for some.
-One reported that up to 90 percent of women, but only 2 percent of men, have cosmetic concerns about cellulite after reaching puberty.
+One

 - Spanish sage